CodeSanket6/XapNotes/README.md

 Follow these simple steps to get the Awesome Note App up and running on your local machine for personal use or development.

+### Download And Test

+If You Want To Try Or Test This App You Can Download It From Our Release

 ### Prerequisites

 To run this application, all you need is a **modern web browser** (such as Google Chrome, Mozilla Firefox, Microsoft Edge, Apple Safari, etc.).
 There are no additional software dependencies or installations required, as it's a client-side web application.